-- Establishing a document control process that ensures relevant documents are up-to-date, complete and appropriately authorised, can be readily located and periodically reviewed and revised as necessary, and that obsolete documents are promptly removed. - Preparing emergency and accident plans that include prevention and mitigation of environmental impacts. - Establishing and ensuring minimum competency standards for key jobs and tasks. - Training programs for employees, staff and workers, suppliers and contractors so that they are aware of their responsibility and accountability, are motivated in relation to meeting forest management performance requirements, key operators and staff and workers within the organisation identify and understand the legislative and other requirements affecting their activities, and are competent for the tasks they are required to perform. - Providing operational plans for individual operations that incorporate a maps and identify relevant operating conditions and controls for specified activities-in terms of operational plans, the harvest plan will play a key role.
+- Establishing a document control process that ensures that relevant documents are up-todate, complete and appropriately authorised, can be readily located and periodically reviewed and revised as necessary, and that obsolete documents are promptly removed. - Preparing emergency and accident plans that include prevention and mitigation of environmental impacts. - Establishing and ensuring minimum competency standards for key jobs and tasks. - Training programs for employees, staff and workers, suppliers and contractors so that they are aware of their responsibility and accountability, are motivated in relation to meeting forest management performance requirements, that key operators and staff and workers within the organisation identify and understand the legislative and other requirements affecting their activities, and are competent for the tasks they are required to perform. - Providing operational plans for individual operations that incorporate a maps and identify relevant operating conditions and controls for specified activities in terms of operational plans, the establishment plan in plantation and the harvest plan in native forests will play a key role.

-Operational plans might include on-site assessments of fauna, flora, water, soil and timber values for each area, coupe or compartment of forest proposed for harvesting.
-The harvest plan might also include the following parameters where relevant: silvicultural treatments, prescriptions for the protection of environmental values such as, flora, fauna and soil, and codes of practice covering licensing requirements, planning provisions for harvesting, tree marking and retention, wet weather controls, pollution controls, and protection of important natural and cultural heritage values.
+Operational plans might include the following parameters where relevant: silvicultural treatments, prescriptions for the protection of environmental values such as, flora, fauna and soil, and codes of practice covering licensing requirements, planning provisions for harvesting, tree marking and retention, wet weather controls, pollution controls, and protection of important natural and cultural heritage values.

-A-4.1.4 Monitoring
+C-4.1.4 Monitoring